MPAGS-CPP-2020/mpags-day-5-AidanWiederhold/src/README.md

 - Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
 - All other characters (punctuation) are discarded

-At present, the Caesar and Playfair ciphers are supported.
+At present, the Caesar, Playfair and Vigenere ciphers are supported.

 # Testing

-After building the MPAGSCipher library it can be tested by running `ctest -VV` from the build directory.
+After building the MPAGSCipher library it can be tested by running `ctest -V` from the build directory.

 # Source Code Layout
 Under this directory, the code and associated files are organised as